Social media has transformed the culinary arts by providing chefs and food industry professionals new methods for sharing their craft.

 Chef Maddy is already living that reality.
 As a private chef, she remains mindful of her clients’ privacy but seizes opportunities to film interesting menus or special events, taking her audience along for the ride.

 “Private cheffing has definitely pushed me out of my comfort zone, and I get to take my audience with me,” Chef Maddy says.
-“They’re learning as I am—whether it’s cooking at scale or in a new kitchen.
+“They’re learning as I am — whether it’s cooking at scale or in a new kitchen.
 Social media has become this place where I can show how I’m evolving in real time.”

 For some, social media serves as entertainment.
 For others, it’s a platform for delivering impactful messages.
 For Dr. Nate Wood, an Instructor of Medicine and the inaugural Director of Culinary Medicine at Yale School of Medicine, social media is a means to combat food misinformation.

 “People are excited to go on social media and see charismatic people say things they had always wished were true.
 Everyone wants to hear an MD say, ‘Red meat is good for you.
-You don’t have to eat vegetables,’” Dr. Nate says.
+You don’t have to eat vegetables,’” Dr. Wood says.
 “People who study nutrition and health for a living should be out in the media as much as possible to outcompete these people, and that means getting on social media.”

 Like blending ingredients for dough, there’s a fine balance when blending social media with the culinary arts.
 On one hand, food videos can inspire people to cook at home or pursue culinary education.
 But on the other hand, social media can foster echo chambers where misinformation about food spreads freely.

 That’s why it’s important to vet your sources and be mindful of how you engage.
-If you find yourself scrolling too deep, stop, find a fun recipe, prop up your phone, and try cooking something new!
+If you find yourself scrolling too deep, stop, find a fun recipe, prop up your phone, and try cooking something new.